SylviaZiyuZhang/IncrementalCH/README.md

 2. **2D_generator_fast.py**: This uses primes to generate large test cases with small convex hulls.
 3. **2D_generator_parabolic.py**: This uses parabolas to generate large test cases with large convex hulls.

-#Important Notes
+# Important Notes

-Unfortunately MIT's OpenCilk does not include a way to set the number of workers during runtime, so the user must do it manually via the bash command
+Unfortunately MIT's OpenCilk does not include a way to set the number of workers during runtime, so the user must inject it manually as an environment variable with the shell command

 > `export CILK_NWORKERS=n`

+## Known Issues

-In addition, MIT's OpenCilk's method to get the current worker id is deprecated, so the per thread timing in **parhull** may not work.
+In addition, OpenCilk's method to get the current worker id is deprecated, so the per thread timing in **parhull** may not be accurate.

 This program will not solve arbitrary complex hulls and may crash if given one.
 The input data must have **no colinear points**.
 The test cases generators ensure this, but if the user adds any others, make sure that they have no colinear points.